Meet the CAPS Staff

 Assistant Director, Hospital/High-Risk Team

-Prior to becoming a Psychologist, Laura had a fulfilling career as an organic farmer.
+Before becoming a Psychologist, Laura had a fulfilling career as an organic farmer.
 Laura still enjoys growing fruits and vegetables in their backyard garden and loves spending time with family and friends outdoors.
 Laura’s dog Charlie always comes along!

 Clinical Interests: Transgender/gender diverse (TGD) identity development, multicultural identity development, post-hospitalization care, first-generation college student concerns, crisis response, and creating clinical systems that reduce barriers to care.